 Historically, the construction industry has performed almost dead last in terms of technology adoption.
 McKinsey & Company lists construction

 second to last in digitization

 of the twenty-two major industries, only in front of Agriculture and hunting.
-Believe it or not, this is great news for contractors who are eager to transform their businesses.
+Believe it or not, this is great news for General Contractors who are eager to transform their businesses.
 Odds are that your competitors aren’t thinking this way, meaning that more of the available profit pool is up for grabs.